|Posture - SI Sacro Iliac Nerve Pain & Pelvic Pain|

 See Posture Science for more info on body compensation, adaptation and how posture distortions tighten overused MUSCLES, weaken underused muscles, stretch and distort ligaments, and pinch and traction nerves teaching the body to move in uneven, stressed motion patterns.

-Self-Help Solutions: Sacro-iliac Pain Relief
+Self-Help Solutions: Sacro-iliac SI Pain Relief

 >Do Posture Exercises every day to strengthen posture.
 The deep, core muscles controlling your balance and posture stretch all the way down to the pelvic floor, and so strengthening posture begins with the pelvis.
 Focused and controlled motion finds and strengthens weak areas to relieve pain and rehab sacro-iliac problems.
-The StrongPostureTM exercises in STAND TALLER~LIVE LONGER are designed to retrain whole body motion in a logical sequence.
+The StrongPostureTM exercises in STAND TALLER~LIVE LONGER are designed to retrain posture and whole body motion in a logical sequence.
 Begin with Stork and Focused tilts to "wake up" unused deep muscle fibers.

 >KEEP MOVING- The Body Is Made To Move